MilkshakePanda/PandaChat/process.md

-When a user leaves the chat, we want to display a message saying "user has left the chat" When a user comes back, we want to display a message saying "user has joined the chat" (we are not going to make the data persistent in this example, but we might when we use a more advanced and robust framework like socket.io)
+When a user leaves the chat, we want to display a message saying "user has left the chat" When a user comes back, we want to display a message saying "user has joined the chat" (we are not going to make the data persistent in this example, but we might when we use a more advanced and robust framework like socket.io) show the entire conversation (message history array) show the users who left the chat and who joined the chat (uniquely identify the users on the back end)

 # Notes about websocket module